dyspop/dyspop/README.md

 ### Hi there 👋

-🔭 I’m working on BriskPick (ask me about it!)
+🔭 I’m working on two things.
+One that helps you make better life decisions, the other is coming soon ;)~

-🌱 I’m learning js: React, Next, Typescript, tRPC, Prisma | python: Pillow, Turtle
+🌱 I’m learning js: React, Next, Typescript, tRPC, Prisma

 👯 I’m looking to collaborate on image manipulation experiments